Winter is coming!

 3. Use a Reflector

-If there is no way for the solar lights to be in direct sunlight, try using a reflector like a mirror or a metal sheet to amplify the sunlight and increase their charging efficiency.
+If solar lights do not direct sunlight, try using a reflector like a mirror or a metal sheet to amplify the sunlight and increase their charging efficiency.

-4. Face your Panels South with a 60° Tilt
+4. Face your Solar Panels South with a 60° Tilt

 Solar panels work best when they are perpendicular to the sunbeam, meaning they should face toward the equator and be tilted at an angle that matches your latitude.

-For most locations in North America, this means facing the panels south and tilting them at a 60-degree angle.
+For most locations in North America, this means facing the solar panel south and tilting them at a 60-degree angle.

-This orientation maximizes the amount of sunlight that is hitting the panels and therefore, the solar lights’ charging efficiency.
+This orientation maximizes the amount of sunlight that is hitting the solar panel and therefore, the solar lights’ charging efficiency.

 How to Store Outdoor Solar Lights for Winter?

-Although solar lights can stay out in winter, some prefer to store them to prolong their lifespan.
+Although solar lights can stay out in winter, some prefer to store energy to prolong their lifespan.

 If so, then here are a few tips to help you properly store your solar lights in winter and prevent battery damage: